Going Green at UF

 - UF has many water bottle filling stations located in buildings across campus.
 These fountains provide a quick and convenient way to refill a bottle on the go, so be sure to bring your reusable bottle with you when you’re on campus.
 Not only will you reduce your impact on the environment by limiting single-use bottles, you’ll also save money: Bottles of water from the vending machine are $1.50 each!

-If you’re an incoming student for summer or fall 2016, you’ll be a part of a new refillable bottle pilot program that we’re launching with the help of Cupanion.
+In Spring 2018, the Cupanion program waslaunched campus wide to encourage a culture of reuse on campus.
 By downloading the app to your smartphone, you have the ability to scan your reusable bottle when you refill it.
 Each scan earns you points that you can redeem for incentives on campus or entries into drawings for prizes from Cupanion!
 Read more about the Cupanion program here.

 - Are you a regular customer at Starbucks?
 You’re in luck: There are five locations on the main campus!
 Just don’t forget to bring your reusable mug with you when you visit: Each drink you purchase in a reusable cup at campus Starbucks locations will save you 25 cents!